Working at Aelbers

 Meanwhile, John ensured that Aelbers was the first temporary employment agency to obtain the VCU certification, become a member of the NBBU collective agreement and that the back office ran like clockwork.
 Not with grand gestures, but rather by getting the details in processes, administration and certifications in perfect order.

+It’s no coincidence that we treat our people so well.
 In a world where time is money and project pressure is high, Aelbers was different.
-With genuine attention and personal contact, it built lasting relationships.
-Project managers who were sceptical about migrant workers at first, soon realised that Aelbers delivered on its promises.
+With genuine attention and personal contact, they built sustainable relationships.
+Project managers who were initially skeptical about foreign skilled workers soon saw that Aelbers delivered on its promises.
+Not with fancy words, but by getting up early, traveling far, and solving problems quickly .
+Always with personal contact!

 Acquisition by Flexfamily